 Skip to main content

 This notebook was created by Sergey Tomin (sergey.tomin@desy.de) who was inspired by questions from E.R.
+Source and license info is on GitHub.
 June 2017.

 Tutorial N7: Lattice Design, Matching, and Twiss Backtracking